I decided to swim from here to the mainland. This is Pulau Kapas in Malaysia

 The beasties are all in your own mind.
 The ones that see your little white feet flipping away in the water and think “Yum.
 Time for a snack”.
 Getting out and swimming really helps to dispel these.

 - Improve your swimming form – this makes it a lot easier

 - Get stronger.
 Knowing that you can knock off lots of 1 and 2km sets in a session gives you confidence.
 You can use this to push back on your mind

 - Swim with a buddy or group.
 Always. if they can do it you can too.
 The group psychology is often effective – and they are there to rescue you.

 - Go out into the water and just relax.
 Let yourself float or sink.
 It’s not a big deal – much the same as in the pool but easier.

 - Go out with fins and a snorkel

 Above all just get out there and learn about your fears and discomforts and push them back little by little.

 In retrospect I probably pushed too hard but many of the fears I had now have gone.

-And if you want to make the same journey I did you can sign up here
+And if you want to make the same journey I did you can sign up on the triathlon Malaysia website

 This answer originally appeared on Quora